MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness

-\textbf{Comparison with SOTA Works.} Table~\ref{tab:allonimagenet} compares MIMIR with previous works concerning adversarial robustness on ImageNet-1K ($l_\infty, \epsilon=4/255$).
-We report the number of parameters, training epochs, steps in the inner maximization of AT, and clean and robust accuracy.
-The robust accuracy is evaluated by AutoAttack on the RobustBench validation set (5000 images).
-We divide the models into two groups: \emph{small} ($\approx 22$M) and \emph{large} ($\approx 86$M) models.
-In addition, \cite{NEURIPS2023_2d3b0076} shows that the Convolutional stem (ConvStem) improves the robustness of ViTs.
-We also include an evaluation of ViTs+ConvStem in Table~\ref{tab:cvst}.
-ConvStem~\cite{NEURIPS2021_ff1418e8} refers to replacing the patch embedding in ViTs with a convolutional block.
+\textbf{ImageNet-1K.} Table~\ref{tab:allonimagenet} compares MIMIR with previous works concerning adversarial robustness on ImageNet-1K ($l_\infty, \epsilon=4/255$), which follows the evaluation of common standardized RobustBench~\cite{croce2021robustbench}.
+Similar to other works~\cite{10136149,liu2024comprehensive,NEURIPS2023_2d3b0076}, we consider simpler AT methods (i.e., PGD and APGD AT) instead of the latest AT methods, such as Generalist~\cite{Wang2023Generalist} and DBAT~\cite{levi2024dbat}.
+Indeed, since the latest methods introduce tailored components for CNNs to improve their adversarial robustness, they might not be effective for ViTs.
+The number of parameters, training epochs, steps in the inner maximization of AT, and clean and robust accuracy are reported to provide a more detailed understanding of the performance.
+The robust accuracy is evaluated by AutoAttack on the RobustBench~\cite{croce2021robustbench} validation set (5,000 images).
+We divide the models into: \emph{small} ($\approx 22$M) and \emph{large} ($\approx 86$M) models, corresponding to ViT-S and ViT-B. Experimental results demonstrate that MIMIR outperforms all previous works across various training setups.

+\textbf{MIMIR with Various Architectures.} In Table~\ref{tab:variousarch}, we show that MIMIR can be applied to diverse architectures.
+Specifically, we use three representative options, including ViT+convolutional blocks (CVST)~\cite{NEURIPS2023_2d3b0076}, the latest CNN architecture (ConvNext~\cite{liu2022convnext}), and a hierarchical vision transformer (Swin~\cite{Liu2021swin}).
+The ViT+CVST refers to using ConvStem~\cite{NEURIPS2021_ff1418e8} to replace the patch embedding in ViTs with a convolutional block.